matloff/TidyverseSkeptic/README.md

 for instance, to computer scientists.
 The Tidyverse also borrows from other "purist" computer science (CS) philosophies, notably *functional programming* (FP).
-The latter is abstract and theoretical, **difficult even for CS students**, and thus it is clear **Tidy is an unwise approach for nonprogrammer students of R.**
+The latter is abstract and theoretical, DIFFICULT EVEN FOR CS STUDENTS, and thus it is clear that **Tidy is an unwise approach for nonprogrammer students of R.**

-*  **Another price of purity is increased complexity and abstraction**, making code more prone to error (as well as a sacrifice in performance).

-*  In fact, the **Tidyverse is general is far too complex for learners without prior coding background**, causing what psychologists call
+*  In other words, the **Tidyverse is general is far too complex for learners without prior coding background**, causing what psychologists call
 <i>cognitive overload</i>.

-*  Indeed, even many Tidy advocates concede that it is in various senses often more difficult to write Tidy code than base-R.
-Hadley says, for instance, "it may take a while to wrap your head around [FP]."
+*  Indeed, even many Tidy advocates concede that it is in various senses often more difficult to write Tidy code than base-R.  Hadley says, for instance, "it may take a while to wrap your head around [FP]."

-* Thus, contrary to the claim made by RStudio for promoting the Tidyverse is that it makes R easier to teach to non-programmers, **I would argue that, on the contrary, the Tidyverse makes R *harder* to learn for this group.**

 * RStudio has done an admirable job in bringing more women and underrepresented minorities into R.  Yet by saddling them with the complicated Tidyverse system, RStudio has made it more difficult for these groups to make contributions to the language, in the form of writing CRAN packages, authoring books and so on, which require good facility with base-R even if the code is largely Tidyverse.
-This of course is true for anyone, not just those in these groups, but it's sad that RStudio is hurting the very people it wants to help.
+This of course is equally true for anyone, not just those in these groups, but it's sad that RStudio is hurting the very people it wants to help.

 # <a name="teachable"> </a> TEACHABILITY